gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 `Delta_2` is the max column L2 norm of `P_G^-1 P_G`.
 Expanding that column
 collapses it to the **effective resistance** of the edge, so it is three array lookups in `Z` rather than a matrix product.
-This framing is ours — neither "Laplacian" nor "effective resistance" appears in any of the six papers — but it is verified both ways.
+The effective-resistance framing is ours rather than the papers'; `policy.py` verifies it against the direct matrix computation.

 | marginal | cells | edges | `Delta_2` |
 |---|---|---|---|